 The wizard asks you to create a bot token.
 Open Telegram on your phone, search for @BotFather, and send /newbot.
 Follow the prompts to name your bot — you’ll receive a token.
 Paste it into the wizard and click Finished.
 For the DM policy, leave it on the default: pairing.

 Configuration is done.
 Now you need to approve your own Telegram account.
-First, open Telegram and send any message to your new bot — this triggers a pairing request.
-Then back on the server:
+Send /start to your new bot from Telegram — the bot replies in chat with OpenClaw: access not configured and a pairing code.
+Approve it on the server:

 openclaw pairing approve telegram <CODE>